YOUR BETTER CHOICE FOR PROFESSIONAL-GRADE SUPPLEMENTS

 Other Ingredients: Softgel (gelatin, glycerin, water, zinc

-oxide and annatto), rice bran oil, lecithin, vitamin E and
+oxide and annatto), rice bran oil, beeswax, vitamin E and

 processes peanuts.
 May contain traces of peanuts.